 Families Australia has consistently ensured that the likely effects on Aboriginal and Torres Strait Islander peoples, families and communities are taken into account when devising policy positions.
 It advocated strongly for the inclusion of Aboriginal and Torres Strait Islander issues in the development of the National Framework for Protecting Australia’s Children 2009-2020 (National Framework) and actively sought for these issues to be substantively advanced in the implementation phase of the National Framework.

-Families Australia’s first Reconciliation Action Plan (RAP) which covered the period 2012-15 was developed in consultation with a Board sub-committee, including the Board nominee for SNAICC – Voice for our Children.
+Families Australia’s first Plan for Reconciliation which covered the period 2012-15 was developed in consultation with a Board sub-committee, including the Board nominee for SNAICC – Voice for our Children.